elthariel/parisrb-minitex/README.md

 Here we're using sinatra, still with Bundler goodness :

+* The client can be found here : https://github.com/elthariel/parisrb-minitex-client
 * `bundle install` : Same as above.
 * `ruby client.rb` : Runs the sinatra application.